 Time and time again, customers will choose a business that appears established and trust-worthy over one that doesn’t.
 And how do you achieve this trust and credibility?
 Reviews, testimonials, accreditations.
 The more impartial feedback you can feature on your marketing collateral, the better.

 Always be thinking about ways you can further cater to your customer’s needs, and what more you can offer them.
 Additional products and services can often be sourced through identifying these needs.
 Say you’re a web designer.
-It’s likely a lot of your customers will also be looking for an SEO specialist to help them further build their online presence.
+It’s likely a lot of your customers will also be looking for an SEO specialist in Surrey to help them further build their online presence.
 If you can tag this on to the end of your existing sale, you’ll close the deal before they have the chance to start looking elsewhere.

 In the same way, your sales can be drastically boosted through upselling opportunities.
 During every transaction, consider any added extras which might be relevant to your customer’s original purchase.
 A good upsell is all about context; it needs to be natural and appropriate or you’ll turn customers off.